-KINE 340 Analysis of Human Movement (3) Integration of skeletal and neuromuscular anatomy and physiology with mechanical principles of human movement to structurally and prescriptively analyze movement patterns for performance improvement.
-Prerequisite: LFSC 350 and 351 (4 credits) or equivalent.
+KINE 340 Kinesiology (3)

+Integration of skeletal and neuromuscular anatomy and physiology with mechanical principles of human movement to structurally and prescriptively analyze movement patterns for performance improvement.
+Prerequisite: LFSC 350 or equivalent.

-KINE 350 Physiology of Exercise (3) Physiological functioning of the human body during physical stress to include muscle strength, cardiorespiratory endurance, environmental effects and conditioning programs.
+KINE 350 Physiology of Exercise (3)

+Physiological functioning of the human body during physical stress to include muscle strength, cardiorespiratory endurance, environmental effects and conditioning programs.
 Laboratory equipment used to collect data.
-Prerequisite: LFSC 352 and 353 (4 credits) or equivalent.
+Prerequisite: LFSC 352 or equivalent.